 This qualification specialises in Warehouse Operations.
-The subjects cover such crucial topics as: despatching goods; receiving and storing stock, and also how to follow security procedures for cargo and goods.
-Critical communication skills are covered in-depth to ensure that learners can work effectively with colleagues and customers.
+The subjects cover crucial topics such as despatching goods, receiving and storing stock, and how to follow security procedures for cargo and goods.
+Critical communication skills are covered in depth to ensure that learners can work effectively with colleagues and customers.
 This program specifically addresses legal current obligations under Workplace Health and Safety, Chain of Responsibility and Fatigue Management laws in a practical and engaging way.

 To enrol in our programs you must be employed in a suitable role and be able to undertake on-the-job supervised workplace assessment activities.
 The College will undertake a review of your workplace and supervision situation as part of its entry requirements.

-The course does NOT offer ticket / licencing options for forklifts, working at heights, or EWP or any platforms.
+The course does NOT offer ticket/licencing options for forklifts, working at heights, EWP or any platforms.
 The units of competency offered are limited to what is feasible for us to deliver and assess and as such please discuss your specific needs with us prior to enrolment.

 Start and study anytime

 Dedicated student adviser

 offered under the Certificate III in Supply Chain Operations - Warehousing Operations